-- Soften the edges of a development, incorporate well thought out boundary treatments and approaches - Create or add to backdrops and settings using planting and/or fencing/walls for effective screening i.e. breaking up elevations of buildings, walls, fences etc
+- Soften the edges of a development, incorporate well thought out boundary treatments and approaches. - Create or add to backdrops and settings using planting and/or fencing/walls for effective screening i.e. breaking up elevations of buildings, walls, fences etc - Take advantage of opportunities for amenity and ecological enhancement i.e. use local, native species which will blend with the surroundings and provide wildlife habitats e.g. along existing watercourses or where opportunities for de-culverting exist.

-- Take advantage of opportunities for amenity and ecological enhancement i.e. use local, native species which will blend with the surroundings and provide wildlife habitats e.g. along existing watercourses or where opportunities for de-culverting exist. - Plant structural tree planting for aesthetics, settings and placemaking including groups of trees, blocks of woodland, hedges and field boundary trees, parkland trees, informal and formal shrub planting, avenue trees etc. Planting may appear incongruous in some open landscapes.
+- Plant structural tree planting for aesthetics. settings and placemaking including groups of trees, blocks of woodland, hedges and field boundary trees, parkland trees, informal and formal shrub planting, avenue trees etc. Planting may appear incongruous in some open landscapes.
 Consider potential size of any tree.
-Avoid large expanses of manicured lawn. - Adopt Rural Standards by avoiding urban standards and materials, such as tarmac, street, lighting and concrete kerbs and aim to be as sensitive to the landscape as possible.
+Avoid large expanses of manicured lawn. - Adopt rural standards by avoiding urban standards and materials, such as tarmac street. lighting and concrete kerbs and aim to be as sensitive to the landscape as possible.
 Carefully sourced hard landscape materials.
-Consideration should be given the use of appropriate materials to assist in providing sustainable drainage solutions such as adaptive measures such as de-culverting to re-establish more natural channel courses.

-• Use soft engineering techniques where possible i.e. use new innovative re-engineering solutions e.g. de-culverting, and avoid significant earthworks; bioengineering e.g. designs which rely wholly on plants coir pallets, coir rolls and bio-structural designs with hard structure e.g. vegetated gabions
+Consideration should be given the use of appropriate materials to assist in providing sustainable drainage solutions eg. adaptive measures such as de-culverting to reestablish more natural channel courses. - Use soft engineering techniques where possible i.e. use new innovative re-engineering solutions e.g. de-culverting, and avoid significant earthworks; bioengineering e.g. designs which rely wholly on plants coir pallets, coir rolls and bio-structural designs with hard structure e.g. vegetated gabions.

-You need the best advice in developing landscaping proposals that will meet the our approval.
-A suitably qualified landscape architect can help you to deal with these issues.
+You need the best advice in developing landscaping proposals that will meet with our approval.
+A suitably qualified landscape architect can help you to deal with these issues and create a landscape plan.

-A directory of Landscape Consultants can be found at Landscape Institute http://www.landscapeinstitute.org A rectangular basket made of galvanized wire mesh and Filled with rock.
-Design & Placemaking Supplementary Guidance
+A directory of Landscape Consultants can be found at Landscape Institute www.landscapeinstitute.org